Orleans (band): 2010s

 On July 24, 2012, founding band member Larry Hoppen died by suicide.
-Shows planned for the rest of the year were suddenly in jeopardy, but Lance quickly announced that although the band was in deep mourning for Larry, they had decided to finish the year's remaining dates (about 8) as best they could.
-It was at this point that John Hall returned to the live lineup and other alumni joined them on various shows.
+Shows planned for the rest of the year were suddenly in jeopardy, but Lance quickly announced that although the band was in deep mourning for Larry, they had decided to finish the year's remaining dates (about eight) as best they could.
+At this point, John Hall returned to the live lineup and other alumni joined them on various shows.
 The first of those was 30 days later, in Deadwood, South Dakota, on August 24, 2012.

-The group then played a free show at SteelStacks in Bethlehem, Pennsylvania on September 2 in memoriam and continued on from there.
-On September 16, 2012 a memorial gathering of friends and family was held at the Bearsville Theater in Woodstock.
+The group then played a free show at SteelStacks in Bethlehem, Pennsylvania, on September 2 in memoriam and continued on from there.
+On September 16, 2012, a memorial gathering of friends and family was held at the Bearsville Theater in Woodstock.
 Bob Leinbach, among the performers, sang "Forever", a song he had written with Larry about undying friendship.

-Orleans carried on to November 11, 2012 with a lineup consisting of John Hall, Dennis "Fly" Amero, Charlie Morgan, and Lance and Lane Hoppen, ending the year with a memorial show at Mercy Lounge in Nashville, joined by many artist supporters including Jimi Jamison, John Ford Coley, Henry Paul, Jonell Mosser, Kathie Baillie & Michael Bonagura, Pete Huttlinger and Bill Lloyd.
-Again, it seemed to Lance that this would be the natural ending of Orleans' 40-year run.
-But that was not to be.
+Orleans carried on to November 11, 2012, with a lineup consisting of John Hall, "Fly" Amero, Charlie Morgan, and Lance and Lane Hoppen, ending the year with a memorial show at Mercy Lounge in Nashville, joined by many artist supporters, including Jimi Jamison, John Ford Coley, Henry Paul, Jonell Mosser, Kathie Baillie and Michael Bonagura, Pete Huttlinger, and Bill Lloyd.
+Again, it seemed to Lance that this would be the natural ending of Orleans' 40-year run, but that was not to be.

-In the summer of 2013, supported by new manager Len Fico, the band appeared as part of the "Sail Rock Tour", not only playing a set of their own hits, but providing back up for headliner Christopher Cross and contemporaries Firefall, Gary Wright, John Ford Coley, Robbie Dupree, Player and Al Stewart.
-The Last Band Standing DVD was released in 2013 as well as the double-disc compilation CD, No More Than You Can Handle: A 40 Year Musical Journey, featuring several previously unreleased recordings Among them is the title cut, which was the last in which Larry participated as co-writer, singer and player.
+In the summer of 2013, supported by new manager Len Fico, the band appeared as part of the Sail Rock Tour, not only playing a set of their own hits, but also providing back-up for headliner Christopher Cross and contemporaries Firefall, Gary Wright, John Ford Coley, Robbie Dupree, Player, and Al Stewart.
+The Last Band Standing DVD was released in 2013, as well as the double-disc compilation CD, No More Than You Can Handle: A 40-Year Musical Journey, featuring several previously unreleased recordings, among them the title cut, which was the last in which Larry participated, as co-writer, singer, and player.

 In the years following, Orleans continued to tour the US.
 Charlie Morgan departed in April 2018 and was replaced by drummer Brady Spencer.

-In July 2019 John Hall announced his retirement from performing.
-Daniel "Chip" Martin, a Nashville musician friend of Lance and Brady, then joined Orleans on guitar and vocals.
-But John's "retirement" turned out to be a temporary sabbatical.
-In March 2020 he was just about to return to touring when everything came to a halt due to the COVID-19 pandemic.
+In July 2019, John Hall announced his retirement from performing.
+Daniel "Chip" Martin, a Nashville musician friend of Lance and Brady's, then joined Orleans on guitar and vocals.
+John's "retirement" turned out to be a temporary sabbatical; in March 2020, he was just about to return to touring when everything came to a halt due to the COVID-19 pandemic.